benediktaugenstein/sql-injection-prediction/README.md

 ## Usage example

-Import InjectionPredictor-class (and create the IP-object):
+Import the InjectionPredictor-class (and create the IP-object):
 ```
 from injection_classifier.classifiers import InjectionPredictor
 IP = InjectionPredictor()